vijaybioinfo/PBT_2023/README.md

 # PEDIATRIC_BRAIN_TUMORS
 ------------

-This repository contains the scripts used to analyze our single-cell RNA-seq samples coming from pediatric brain tumors; focused on CD4+ and CD8+ T cells.
+This repository contains the scripts used to analyze our single-cell RNA-seq samples coming from pediatric brain tumors; focusing on CD4+ and CD8+ T cells.

 REQUIREMENTS
 ------------